 Did you know that there are over 350,000 new strains of malware discovered each day?
 With that level of immense cyberthreat, it’s important to know the types of malware your network could run into.

 Viruses are the most common malware.
-A virus is malicious software attached to a file that supports macros to execute its code and spread from host to host.
-Viruses are designed to disrupt a system’s ability to operate, resulting to significant operational issues and data loss.
+A virus is a malicious software attached to a file that supports macros to execute its code and spread from host to host.
+Viruses are designed to disrupt a system’s ability to operate, resulting in significant operational issues and data loss.

-Worms are programs that replicate itself and destroys data and files on the computer.
+Worms are programs that replicate themselves and destroys data and files on the computer.
 Worms corrupt the system operating files and data files until the drive is empty.

 Trojans, coined from the Trojan Horse, cover up as legitimate programs.
 Trojans are mostly acquired via email or from infected websites.
 With malicious instructions, Trojans spread by tricking end-users to execute them, making security software useless.